LuxDL/Lux.jl/docs/src/introduction/index.md

 ```@example quickstart
 using Lux, Random, Optimisers, Zygote
+using LuxCUDA # For CUDA support
-# using LuxCUDA, AMDGPU, Metal, oneAPI # Optional packages for GPU support
+# using AMDGPU, Metal, oneAPI # Other pptional packages for GPU support
 ```

 We take randomness very seriously